vmsmith/LearningGit/1_Stand_Alone_Machine.md

     nothing to commit (create/copy files and use "git add" to track)

+You created a file, but that action in and of itself has relatively little value for Git.
+You need to place it in the staging area where it can be tracked.
+You do that with the `add` command.

 #### Add

-You created a file, but that action in and of itself has relatively little value for Git.
-You need to `add` it, which places it in the staging area where it can be tracked.
-So let's do that:

     git add file1.txt